timamus/manjaro-cinnamon-mini-install-apps/README.md

 - `sudo pacman -S plymouth-theme-manjaro-redefined-bsplash`
 - `sudo pacman -S plymouth-theme-manjaro-very-elegant`

-Run the command below to determine the screen resolution and update the grub file if necessary:
+Run the command below to determine the screen resolution and update the grub file, if necessary:

 ```bash
 RESOLUTION=$(xdpyinfo | awk '/dimensions/ {print $2}') &&